JSON Web Tokens

 • you select the cache and its TTL

-• Functions can use that cached token during calls
+• Functions can use the current cached token during calls through cache ID substitution

 Using a JWT with a Function